Protective Action You Can Take Now to Prevent or Minimize the Chance(s) of an Elderly Person Being Abused, Neglected or Exploited

 Selecting an agent or proxy is a big decision.
 The client should know the person and feel comfortable that the person selected will be able to make decisions that reflect the wishes of the designator.
 Here are some of the characteristics I recommend to clients and families when selecting an agent or proxy:

-• Commitment: the agent should be committed to the person driven principles of supported decision making.
+• Commitment: The agent should be committed to the values of the person in exercising supported decision making.

-• Organized: the agent needs to keep good records, take care of tasks on time, and calendar needed actions.
+• Organized: The agent needs to keep good records, complete tasks on time, and calendar necessary actions.

-• Emotional strength: health care and financial decisions can be very stressful.
-The agent needs to have the strength to make hard decisions.
+• Emotional strength: Being a health care and financial decision maker can be (very) stressful.
+The agent needs to have the strength of character to make hard decisions.

-• Diplomatic: the agent should be able to resolve conflict when disagreements arise between family members.
-The agent needs to be able to hear everyone out, explain the options, the reasons for the choice being made.
+• Be diplomatic: the agent should be able to resolve conflicts when disagreements arise between family members.
+The agent needs to be able to hear everyone out, explain the options, and the reason(s) for the chosen option.

-While it is impossible to predict exactly how an individual will act as the agent in real time, there are certain characteristics that are red flags to both the individual and the attorney when selecting an agent.
+While it is impossible to predict exactly how an individual will act as an agent in real time, certain characteristics are red flags for both the individual and the attorney when selecting an agent.
 Here are some characteristics the client may want to avoid when selecting an agent or proxy:

 • A person who lacks emotional stability or strength

-• Personal financial active problems (agents who steal money frequently do so because they need money)
+• Past and/or present personal financial problems (agents who steal money frequently do so because they need money)

 • Someone in poor health